JyotiDhiman3/Multiple-Disease-Prediction-System/README.md

 # Multiple-Disease-Prediction-System

-It is a machine learning model built using Google Colab to predict the early stage possibilities of Diabetes, Parkinson & Heart Diseases in a patient with 99% accuracy.
+It is a machine learning model built using python to predict the early stage possibilities of Diabetes, Parkinson & Heart Diseases in a patient with 99% accuracy.

 Tech stack used-